Cleaning up of the Everest region

 Bringing the heavy oxygen cylinders left behind by other climbers during their expeditions along with the equipments and gears of own expedition from the altitude above 8000 meters is a herculean task.
 Logistic difficulty and weather condition along with the limitations of human capability makes the cleaning task a difficult task.

-In an expedition like that of Everest Base Camp Trek, the management of waste can be relatively easier task.
 The trekkers generally are in the tea-house trekking which makes the waste management relatively easy.
-However, the expeditions which go for camping as well as with the some independent trekkers who don’t follow proper guidelines for waste management and prevention are generally more responsible for polluting the pristine environment of Everest region.
+However, the Himalayan adventures which go for camping as well as with the some independent trekkers who don’t follow proper guidelines for waste management and prevention are generally more responsible for polluting the pristine environment of Everest region.
 Monitoring them through the existing weak institutional strength of government is a challenge for environment conservation in the region.

 What happens to the waste?

 Besides the problems we talk, another big question you might be thinking upon is what happens to the waste even if you collect the waste in Khumbu region?
 There is no proper waste disposal facility in the region.
 This makes the waste management more difficult.
 The trash is sorted with the non-recyclable material stored currently in the town of Khumjung.
-The wastes collected from the expeditions like Everest Base Camp Trek can be managed by segregating the degradable and non-degradable wastes.
+The wastes collected from the Everest treks can be managed by segregating the degradable and non-degradable wastes.
 Human wastes can be disposed-off by coordinating with the local teahouses.

 Efforts made and Solutions ahead